chreke/johnytex.github.io/_posts/2015-11-20-how-to-write-a-twitter-bot-part-1.md

 app.
 Log in to Twitter, go to [https://apps.twitter.com][apps] and click the "Create New App" button.

-You'll be prompted for a name, description and website URL - as long as you don't plan on doing anything serious with your app you can put placeholder information here for the time being.

-The "Callback URL" field is only relevant if you have a web service which handles user authentication, so skip that for now.
+You'll be prompted for a name, description and website URL - put placeholder information here for the time being.
+The "Callback URL" field is only relevant if you have a web service which handles user authentication, so leave that blank for now.

 When you've filled out the necessary fields, click "Create Your Twitter Application".
 You'll be taken to an overview page with